Avant-garde architecture

-Avant-garde architecture is architecture which is innovative and radical.
-There have been a variety of architects and movements whose work has been characterised in this way, especially Modernism.
-Other examples include Constructivism, Neoplasticism (De Stijl), Neo-futurism, Deconstructivism, Parametricism and Expressionism.
+Avant-garde architecture is architecture which is innovative and radical within a certain time period.
+There have been a variety of architects and movements whose work has been characterised in this way for example modernist architecture was considered avant garde in comparison to Neoclassical architecture in the early 20th century.
+Other examples include Constructivism, Neoplasticism (De Stijl), Neo-futurism, Deconstructivism, Parametricism, Expressionism, and Neo Avant-Garde.

 Concept

 Avant-garde architecture has been described as progressive in terms of aesthetics.
 However, it is noted for covering a broad range of aesthetic and political spectrum.
 It is associated with the liberal left but also cited as apolitical, right-wing, and conservative in its politics and aesthetics.
 It is also considered a stream within modernism that is anti-elitist and open to the contamination of mass culture.

 The concept draws from the idea of integration of life and art.
 In the De Stijl Manifesto V, it was stated that art and life are not separate domains, hence, the argument that art is not an illusion or disconnected from reality.
 This view pushed for the construction of an environment that is according to the creative laws derived from a fixed principle.

 A conceptualization by Le Corbusier described avant-garde architecture as constructed for the pleasure of the eye and comes with "inner cleanness, for the course adopted leads to a refusal to allow anything at all which is not correct, authorised, intended, desired, thought-out."